JetBrains/teamcity-documentation/topics/build-actions.md

 ### Re-run Build

-This action will restart the current build only, omitting other builds in its <emphasis tooltip="build-chain">chain</emphasis> if any.
+This action will restart the current build only, omitting other builds in its <tooltip term="build-chain">_chain_</tooltip> if any.
 It might be helpful if the build failed due to certain infrastructure problems.

 ### Remove Build